Augmented Reality Feature

 Framing the Opportunity

-In parallel, I evaluated three major 3D-viewer vendors based on:
+In parallel, I led a structured evaluation of three AR vendors based on:

 • Feature set (zoom, rotation, annotations)

-Though I recommended Arcsine for its fidelity and feature flexibility, the brand selected Sketchfab for its ease of implementation and lower cost.
-I adapted the design strategy to fit within Sketchfab’s limitations while still delivering a high-impact experience.
+Though Arcsine offered high fidelity and user satisfaction, we ultimately selected Sketchfab for its ease of implementation and lower cost.
+I adapted the design strategy to work within Sketchfab’s limitations while still delivering a high-impact experience.

 Designing from the Ground Up